The Goals & Settings page in Adobe Target is where you enter information about the goals of your Multivariate Test (MVT) activities.

 If you use Adobe Analytics as your reporting source, settings are managed by the Analytics server.
-The advanced settings option will not be available.
+The advanced settings option is not available.

 Use this option to only count someone as reaching the success metric if they’ve previously reached a different success metric.
-For example a test conversion might only be valid if the visitor clicks on the offer, or reaches a particular page before converting.
+For example, a test conversion might only be valid if the visitor clicks the offer, or reaches a particular page before converting.

-You can provided dependency on multiple metrics along with the flexibility to choose whether the metric should be reached or not reached for the count to increase.
+You can provide dependency on multiple metrics along with the flexibility to choose whether the metric should be reached or not reached for the count to increase.